 Do I own my bin?

-No, the Council provide and own the purple bin.
-It is your responsibility to keep the bin secure so it's easy for you to use it for this service.
+No, the council provide and own the purple bin.
+It is your responsibility to keep the bin secure.

 What if I move to another house in Wolverhampton and have already paid for the garden waste collection?

 You can take your bin with you to your new property.
 Make sure you tell us your new address and request a new sticker through My Account.

 How will the council be able to identify my garden waste bin needs collecting?

 When you pay for this service, we will issue you with a sticker.
 The crews will also have a list of current customers.
 Crews will not collect waste from garden bins without a genuine sticker.

 What will happen if my garden waste bin is lost, stolen or damaged?